-Investors are strongly encouraged to study carefully the following information and Íslandsbanki's rules concerning securities trading.
+Investors are encouraged to study carefully the Act on Markets in Financial Instruments (only available in Icelandic) and the following information and Íslandsbanki's rules concerning trading in financial instruments.

 Information for investors